 Once you’re connected you should see in the box at the top on the right under CSTK | IHT your ‘Voting Power’ (VP).
 This is a reflection of your combined CSTK Score and Impact Hours.
 You will stake your VP on the open issues to signal your preference.
 The top issues as voted in the coordination repo will get highlighted and prioritized in the Community Stewards Sprint Planning sessions

-When you are staking VP things start to get interesting.
+VP things start to get interesting.
 Your staked VP is transformed into votes by a simple square root formula.

 For example if you like Issue A and put 25 VP behind it then you will have cast 5 votes towards that issue because